-Granada is located in the foothills of the stunning Sierra Nevada mountains in Andalucía and is rich in history and culture.
-The city is located 142km from Malaga Airport and is close to many popular holiday destinations across the region, making it a perfect spot for a sightseeing trip or a longer holiday to explore this beautiful part of the country.
+Located in the foothills of the stunning Sierra Nevada mountain range in Andalucía, Granada is rich in history and culture.
+The city is located 142 kilometres from Málaga-Costa del Sol Airport and is close to many popular holiday destinations across the region, making it a perfect spot for a sightseeing trip or a longer holiday to explore this beautiful part of Spain.

-If you’re flying into Malaga Airport, there are many options available for travelling to Granada.
-If you prefer to travel by car, there are of course many car hire options available at Malaga airport.
-The journey takes approximately one hour and 34 minutes and the fastest recommended route to Granada from the airport is via the A-92.
+If you are flying into Málaga-Costa del Sol Airport, there are many options available for travelling to Granada.
+If you prefer to drive by car, Málaga-Costa del Sol airport provides a comprehensive range of car hire services.
+The journey takes approximately one hour and a half hours and the fastest recommended route to Granada from the airport is via the A-92.

-Once you’ve got to Granada, you can finally enjoy the stunning sights that the city has to offer.
-One of the most notable attractions is Alhambra, a fortress and palace that was originally built in 889 AD.
-As a UNESCO World Heritage Site, Alhambra is the source of poems and songs throughout history and has hosted notable figures including the royal court of the Catholic Monarchs, Isabella I of Castile and Ferdinand II, the Holy Roman Emperor.
-Make sure to book tickets in advance if you’re thinking of visiting the Alhambra, as they sometimes restrict visitor numbers on certain times of the day and year.
+Once you have arrived in Granada, you can finally enjoy the stunning sights this enchanting city has to offer.
+One of the most notable attractions is the Alhambra, a fortress and palace that was originally built in 889 AD.
+As a UNESCO World Heritage Site, Alhambra has been the source of poems and songs throughout history, hosting such venerable historic figures as the Catholic Monarchs Isabella I of Castilla and Fernando II of Aragón, and the Holy Roman Emperor.
+Make sure to book tickets in advance if you are thinking of visiting the Alhambra, as they sometimes restrict visitor numbers on certain times of the day and year.

-With a fantastic collection of Moorish and medieval architecture and culture, Granada is also home to a number of amazing examples of history including the 16th century Granada Cathedral and the beautiful stately gardens of the Generalife Palace.
+Home to a magnificent ensemble of Moorish and mediaeval architecture and culture, Granada’s other breathtaking examples of history include the 16th century Granada Cathedral and the stately gardens of the Generalife Palace (near the Alhambra).

-If you prefer a less intense hike and would rather have a relaxing walk throughout Grenada while still seeing what the city has to offer, pay a visit to the historic Albayzín and Sacromonte neighbourhoods.
-Both areas offer incredible panoramic views of Granada and the Alhambra, and are beautiful places to explore.
+If you prefer a less intensive hike and would rather have a relaxing walk through Granada to see close up what the city has to offer, we recommend you visit the historic Albaicín and Sacromonte neighbourhoods.
+Both areas offer incredible panoramic views of Granada and the Alhambra, and are outstanding places to explore.

-Albayzín was declared a UNESCO World Heritage site in 1993 and is filled with cobbled streets, a number of historic sites and Moorish architecture.
-Sacromonte is East of Albayzín and is historically home to the city’s gypsy community.
-Located on the slopes of Valparaíso, this traditional neighbourhood is also home to unique cave houses that were first created in the 16th century.
+Albaicín was declared a UNESCO World Heritage site in 1993 and is filled with cobble-stoned streets, historic sites and Moorish architecture.
+Sacromonte is east of Albaicín and is historically home to the city’s gypsy community – and flamenco.
+Located on the slopes of Valparaíso, this traditional neighbourhood has many fascinating cave houses that were first created in the 16th century.